tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 1. Contempt = Disgust + Anger
 1. Aggressiveness =	Anger + Anticipation

 Plutchik uses color theory as main approach to combine basic emotions in to high level.
 Basic emotions of Plutchik theory are close to Tomkins affects that are innate emotional reactions.
 Lovheim recently presented neuromediators based approach called "Cube of emotions"[cubeofemotions].
-Lovheim demonstrates relations of neuromediators levels and emotional/affective states.
-High level emotions are mixtures of basic emotions/affects, they are interpreted as intermediate states in "Cube of emotions"[cubeofemotions].
+Lovheim demonstrates relations of neuromodulators levels and emotional/affective states.
+High level emotions could be interpreted as intermediate levels of neuromodulators in "Cube of emotions"[cubeofemotions].

 ![High level emotions influence example](high_level_emotions.png)

 Reflective thinking switches emotional state to optimism.
-Optimism emotional state influences: deliberative thinking and learned thinking, second deliberative thinking and cognitive coping.
-Learned thinking under influence of optimism initiates "optimistic" cognitive coping and then "optimistic" instinctive behaviour is triggered.
+Emotional state of optimism influences: deliberative thinking and learned thinking, second deliberative thinking and cognitive coping.
+Learned thinking under influence of optimism initiates "optimistic" cognitive coping and later "optimistic" instinctive behaviour is triggered.

-Higher processes including cognitive appraisal all the time are influenced by affects via neuromodulation mechanisms and in their turn influence low level process via cognitive emotion-focused coping and neuromodulation according to matrix below.
+High level thinking processes including cognitive appraisal always are influenced by affects via neuromodulation and in their turn influence low level (and other) thinking processes via cognitive emotion-focused coping and neuromodulation according to matrix below.

 We suppose that Gaussian function regulates influence of subjective human perception of inbound stimulus over objective brain response.
-Semir Zeki[neuralcorrelatesofhate] describes to emotion(hate) correlation to neural activities as Gaussian.
-Taking in account Gaussian nature of influence of subjective emotional state over objective brain response, *High level emotions to neuromodulators mapping* could be represented as following:
+Semir Zeki [neuralcorrelatesofhate] describes emotion (hate) correlation to neural activities as Gaussian.
+Taking in account Gaussian nature of influence of subjective emotional state over objective brain response, *high level emotions to neuromodulators mapping* could be represented as following:

 1. **G(Optimism Intensity)** = 1.0 serotonin  + 1.0 dopamine + 0.5 noradrenaline;
 1. **G(Love Intensity)** = 0.75 serotonin + 1.0 dopamine + 0.0 noradrenaline;